jamitzky/pupyMPI/documentation/tut_getting_started.rst

 The most important are:

 * No data types - anything goes (there is a size limit to individual messages, however)
 * Buffering / memory storage / garbage collection.
-No bsend etc
+No bsend etc.
 * Object model.
 You call ``request.wait()`` instead for something like ``MPI_Wait(request)``.
 * 1 or 0 replaced with True and False
 * NULL handles replaced with None